ArusaKhalfay/Sales-Forecasting-/README.md

-# Sales Forecasting for Champagne Industry
+# Sales Forecasting for Champagne Company

 ## Business Question
 How can we forecast sales effectively to optimize planning and meet market demand?